suhanree/network-recommender/README.md

-# Exploring recommenders with networks
+# Exploring Recommenders with Networks

 ## Introduction
 With the big growth in online commerce in recent years, recommendation systems (recommenders) have become very popular.
-Recommenders try to match certain *items* to specific *users*, based on existing information.
+Recommenders try to match certain *items* to specific *users*, based on existing information, and usually show recommended items to users in their web interface.

 If there exist user attributes and item attributes, those information can be arranged in a shared space (featurization)